pevers/parkiet/README.md

 ![Parkiet](images/parkiet.png)

 Open-weights Dutch TTS based on the [Parakeet](https://jordandarefsky.com/blog/2024/parakeet/) architecture, ported from [Dia](https://github.com/nari-labs/dia) to JAX for scalable training.
 A full walkthrough to train the model for your language on Google Cloud TPUs, can be found in the [TRAINING.md](TRAINING.md) doc.
-A comparison to ElevenLabs can be found at my [blog](https://peterevers.nl/posts/2025/09/parkiet/).
+A comparison to ElevenLabs can be found on my [blog](https://peterevers.nl/posts/2025/09/parkiet/).

 **Parkiet creates highly realistic voices from text**.
 You can guide the audio output to control emotion and tone.
 The model also supports nonverbal sounds (currently only laughter), and up to four different speakers per prompt.
 Voice cloning is also supported.
 Here are some samples.